-Hamilton is a legendary champion of social justice whose accomplishments include the reinvigoration of the Nation magazine making it the exemplary journal of politics and protest that it is today.
+Hamilton is a champion of social justice whose accomplishments include the reinvigoration of The Nation magazine making it the exemplary journal of politics and protest that it is today.

 He is also an accomplished filmmaker, having produced The Memory of Justice and the Academy Award-winning documentary Hotel Terminus.

 Forest is an acclaimed professional photographer (2011 PDN) whose photos regularly appear in various publications (National Geographic, Forbes, Patagonia, Daily Beast).

 Forest brings a photographer’s perspective to filmmaking and his cinematography has appeared in various commercials (ESPN, Coachella), short films and feature length documentaries.

 Erin is a dynamic and insightful editor who began her career in the cutting room of Alex Gibney’s Jigsaw Productions under award-winning editors Sloane Klevin and Chad Beck.
 She worked in the editorial departments of notable social issue documentaries including Mea Maxima Culpa, The Last Gladiators and Park Avenue.

 Gil Talmi is a world-renowned film composer with a focus on socially conscious projects.
 Gil’s music can be heard in a variety of award winning films and TV programs worldwide, from productions for Warner Brothers, Paramount and PBS to pro bono collaborations with The International Rescue Committee and StoryCorps.
 Gil was nominated for a “National News and Documentary Emmy Award” for his work on CBS Evening News.
 More at www.giltalmi.com